Travel Inspiration

 There is plenty to do here, no matter what you are interested in.
 In the area, you’ll find hiking trails with views of the Gorges, the oh-so-pretty village of Moustiers-Sainte-Marie, and many water activities and river beaches.

-The Gorges du Verdon is in southwest France, north of the French Riviera.
-It is an easy drive from Nice or Aix-en-Provence but if you have more time available, try this Gorges du Verdon road trip.
+The Gorges du Verdon are in the Southwest of France, North of the French Riviera.
+It is an easy day trip from Aix-en-Provence or Nice, but if you have more time available, try this Gorges du Verdon road trip.

 7. Hilltop Villages of the Luberon